How to Add Subtitles and Closed Captions to YouTube Video Automatically or Manually

 If you are wondering how to add a video to YouTube, click here >>

 Method 2.
-Add Subtitles to YouTube Video with WinX HD Video Converter Deluxe
+Add Subtitles to YouTube Video with Winxvideo AI

-WinX HD Video Converter Deluxe is mainly designed to change video format, but it also comes with a few basic video editing features including adding subtitles to video.
-Now, let's check how to do this.
+Winxvideo AI is mainly designed to change video format, but it also comes with a few basic video editing features including adding subtitles to video.
+In this guide, we'll walk you through the step-by-step process of adding subtitles to your YouTube video using Winxvideo AI.

 Step 1.
-Download and install WinX HD Video Converter Deluxe on your computer.
+Download and install Winxvideo AI on your computer.

-Step 2.
-Open this tool and then click the + Video button to import the video you are going to upload or have already uploaded to YouTube.

 Step 3.
-Choose an output profile.
+Click the + Video button to import the video you are going to upload or have already uploaded to YouTube.

+Step 4.
+Pop up the Output Profile window by clicking on the Target Format option at the bottom and then choose an output profile.
 You're suggested to scroll down to YouTube Video and select MP4.

-Step 4.
-Click the Edit button, click Subtitle, check Enable Subtitle, check Extra, and then click the Add button to import subtitle file for your YouTube video.
+Step 5.
+Click the Edit button, click Subtitle, check Add Subtitle file, and import subtitle file for your YouTube video.
 Then, click Done.
+If you haven't got any subtitle files beforehand, you can also click Search Subtitle file to download subtitles as you like.

-Step 5.
+Step 6.
 Click the RUN button.
-Then, WinX HD Video Converter Deluxe will process your video and deliver a video with subtitles.
+Then, Winxvideo AI will process your video and deliver a video with subtitles.

 Method 3.
 Add Subtitles and Closed Captions to YouTube Video with Rev